 Landowners in Loudoun County have worked with the Trust to protect remarkable sites like these:

 - 89 acres surrounding EcoVillage, an innovative, environmentally friendly development near Lovettsville;

 - 4 acres protecting open space and a Revolutionary War-era stone wall in Middleburg;

 - 135 acres of open farmland that protects the public view between Harpers Ferry Road, a designated Scenic Byway, and Short Hill.

-The Trust is involved with the Blue Ridge Coalition, a collaborative effort to build appreciation and protection of the Blue Ridge Mountains between Shenandoah National Park and Harpers Ferry.
+The Trust is involved with the Blue Ridge Conservation Alliance, a collaborative effort to build appreciation and protection of the Blue Ridge Mountains between Shenandoah National Park and Harpers Ferry.

 The Trust welcomes opportunities to engage with the community, and we are eager to meet with landowners about prospects for permanently protecting important lands.

 Open space and natural areas in Loudoun County

 This map shows public land and parks in dark green, NVCT conserved lands marked with red dots, and other private easements in bright green.
 Click on the map below to see a larger version.